RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/oorexx/new/names.md

 Procedures, functions, routines, methods, classes, resources, labels, and other Rexx constructs have one or more _names_.
 A name is usually either a symbol or a string (but see note 1 below).
-When a name is a symbol, that symbol is first uppercased and then taken _literally_, that is, it is not substituted by its value when the symbol has the form of a variable or of an environment symbol.
+When a name is a symbol, that symbol is first uppercased and then it is taken _literally_, that is, it is not substituted by its value when the symbol has the form of a variable or of an environment symbol (see also note 2).
 When a symbol is taken literally, we may also say that it is _taken as a constant_.

 Examples